top of page

 In standard chess, a player may claim a draw if no capture has been made and no pawn has been played in the last fifty moves.
 The rationale behind this so-called “fifty-move rule” is to force the termination of a game where no one appears to have a realistic chance of winning.
 The fifty-move rule does not exist in Chess 99 but it has a somewhat similar rule whereby players are given 99 moves to win the game.

-• The player with the move may claim a draw whenever the following conditions are met:
+• The player with the move may claim a draw whenever the following two conditions are met:

 • The opponent has completed 99 moves.

-• Both kings are still on the board.
+• This player’s king is still on the board.

 Note the following:

-1. The 99-move rule does not automatically declare a draw upon completion of the 99th move without a king being captured.
+1. The 99-move rule does not end the game upon completion of the 99th move.
 It simply allows the player with the move to claim a draw and thus terminate the game.

 4. The first opportunity for white to invoke the 99-move rule will only come on their 100th move, i.e. after black has completed 99 moves.